isomerpages/pa-zhenghua/_about/About Lean On Me.md

 With a vision to see communities and households genuinely care beyond what’s on the surface and support each other through life’s ups and downs - Lean On Me is the beginning of a year-long mental wellbeing initiative in Holland-Bukit Timah GRC and Bukit Panjang SMC.
 All five divisions from both constituencies have come together to help residents prioritise their wellbeing as a life-long practice, and not just when times are tough.

 # Message from our advisers
-Lean On Me” is a resident-centered initiative that aims to support and promote mental wellness in our community.
+"Lean On Me” is a resident-centered initiative that aims to support and promote mental wellness in our community.
 Our main goal is to create a positive and joyful living environment for all.

 To achieve this, we have created a dedicated website that serves as a valuable customised resource portal.
 The content on this website has been carefully chosen based on discussions with residents.
 It provides useful information about resources available in the areas of Holland-Bukit Timah GRC and Bukit Panjang SMC.